Tropical Genetics

 https://journal.gemi.or.id/index.php/tg

 <p>Tropical Genetics (Trop.
 Genet.) is a scientific journal covering broad aspects of tropical genetics studies.
 The journal is published biannual in May and November start from the year 2021 by Genetikawan Muda Indonesia (GeMI).
-The journal has been accredited as <strong data-start="35" data-end="46">Sinta 5</strong> since 2022.</p>Genetikawan Muda Indonesiaen-USTropical Genetics2798-4710In Silico Analysis of Non-synonymous Mutations in the durA Gene and Their Effects on the Stability and Physicochemical Properties of Duramycin
+The journal has been accredited as <strong data-start="35" data-end="46">Sinta 5</strong> since 2022.</p>Genetikawan Muda Indonesiaen-USTropical Genetics2798-4710Identification and Characterization of Genetic Variants in the Human ACAN Gene Using the ClinVar Database

 https://creativecommons.org/licenses/by-nc-sa/4.0